gnames/gnverifier/README.md

 ### nsqd-tcp

-Rrequires `--port`.
+Requires `--port`.
 Allows to redirect web-service log output to [NSQ] messaging server's TCP-based endpoint.
 It is handy for aggregations of logs from [GNverifier] web-services running inside of Docker containers or in Kubernetes pods.